Mile Road System (Michigan)

 Several counties in the state of Michigan use a Mile Road System to name different roads and streets.
 The most commonly known system is that of Detroit, including 8 Mile Road, the dividing line between Detroit and its northern suburbs as well as Wayne County and Oakland, Macomb and Washtenaw counties.
+The roads in the Detroit-area system are laid out in a grid and named with reference to a zero-mile "point of origin" in Campus Martius Park in downtown Detroit.

 Bay County

 In Bay County, roads west of the Saginaw River are numbered with the river (or, north of the river, State Street) marking the origin.